Login Sign in

 • Black/dark brown debris in ears

-Don’t forget, however, that dogs can have yeast and bacterial infections at the same time, and most yeast infections are caused by underlying problems.
-If you notice dog yeast infection symptoms, it is time to talk to your vet.
+Keep in mind that dogs can have yeast and bacterial infections at the same time.
+And yeast often overgrows because of an underlying problem.
+If you notice any signs of a yeast infection, it’s time to talk with your vet.

 What Causes Yeast Infections in Dogs?